OASAS Impaired Driving Offense Service

-Official documentation of the violation, including but not limited to: copy of arrest report, incident report and/or traffic ticket
+Official documentation of the violation, including but not limited to a copy of the arrest report, the incident report, and the traffic ticket

-The screening and assessment is approximately 60 minutes to 90 minutes.
+The screening and assessment typically take between 60 and 90 minutes.

 (Alcohol and drug screening test fee not included; health insurance coverage may be utilized for alcohol and drug screening test.)

 Clinician Screening and Assessments are not covered by health insurance/ third party payer.